RedddFoxxyy/Pomolin/README.md

 1. Download the `.msi` or `.exe` file.
 2. Run the installer and follow the on-screen instructions.

-> NOTE: For windows arm64, to run jar file use java21!
-Also on windows you will file the app in C:
+> NOTE: For Windows ARM64, to run the jar file use Java21.
-> \ProgramFiles\Pomolin\

 ### macOS